SushritPasupuleti/React-Native-Server-Driven-UI/README.md

 # React Native Server Driven UI

-Implementing SDUI in React native and sharing the same logic with NextJS in a monorepo.
+Implementing Server Driven UI in React native and sharing the same logic with NextJS in a monorepo.

 ## Stack